nayere6342/sep11-freedom-project/tool/learning-log.md

 Fourth:

-* After that, it creates a death animation for the player with an explodion.
+* After that, it creates a death animation for the player with an explosion.

-* with the function 'addExplode' it shows the death of the player with an distortion effect.
+* with the function 'addExplode' it shows the death of the player with a distortion effect.

 * The section of the code also creates a player bullet for the upcoming objects.